ptek/skeletal-set/README.md

-# Setoid
+# Skeletal Set

-A Haskell implementation of [setoid](https://en.wikipedia.org/wiki/Setoid) - a set equipped with an equivalence relation.
-Setoid is a useful data structure in cases where equivalence is chosen not to be equality.
-One can use it to influence the memberships of the elements more strictly, as opposed to sets, and run computations on unions when conflicts between elements are found.
+Skeletal set is a set equipped with an equivalence relation.
+It is a useful data structure in cases where equivalence is chosen not to be equality.
+One can use it to influence the memberships of the elements more strictly than in sets, and run computations when conflicts between elements are found.

 For more in-depth explanations and examples, please have a look at the documentation on hackage.